Prague Indoor Skydiving – Hurricane Factory

 Getting There and Back

 If I was travelling from the centre then the best way by far is just to take a taxi there and back.
-However if you go by public transport then you’ll need the CZK32 ticket and get off at the Letnany Metro station.
+However if you go by public transport then you’ll need the Extended Adult Ticket (because it will take longer than 30 minutes) and get off at the Letnany Metro station.
 From there it’s either a 2km walk along a street called Tupolevova (gets the name after the aircraft – you are close to an airfield here) or three stops on the bus.
 If using the bus you use the same ticket that you used for the metro and my preferred route is to take the 136 bus three stops and get off at Tupolevova.
 You keep walking in the same direction and take the next left where you’ll see the big TESCO sign.
 Hurricane Factory is at the end of the road on the right.